TomHodson/tomhodson.github.com/_posts/2023-07-25-interactive-code-snippets.md

 ---
 title: A little REPL in every blog post
 layout: post
+excerpt: |
+    A JS library to run python snippets in the browser.
 image: /assets/blog/REPL/repl.png
 thumbnail: /assets/blog/REPL/thumbnail.png
+image_class: invertable
 alt: A screenshot of a small javascript widget that lets you evaluate python code.
 It's showing some numpy code and its evaluated output.
 klipse: True
 ---

-On someone else's [excellent personal](http://lambdafunk.com/) site I saw [Klipse](https://github.com/viebel/klipse), a little js library that lets you modify and execute code snippets in blogs.
+On this excellent [personal site](http://lambdafunk.com/) I saw [Klipse](https://github.com/viebel/klipse), a little js library that lets you modify and execute code snippets in blogs.
 How cute!

 ```klipse-python
 print("Hello, world!")